DaedalusHub/daedalus-homeport/PROMPTS.md

 - Prefer a loosely coupled architecture.
 - Opt for smaller classes and functions with a separation of concerns.
 - Aim for file sizes below 100 lines of code.
+- End-to-end tests should be written in Playwright using Mock Service Worker to mock 3rd party API calls.

 ## React Best Practices

 1. **Component Organization**

     - Create small, reusable components.
     - Follow a consistent folder structure.
 2. **Code Consistency and Quality**

     - Use consistent code style and naming conventions.
     - Implement linting and formatting tools.
 3. **Stateless Functional Components**

     - Use functional components for stateless components.
     - Leverage React Hooks for state and side effects.
 4. **Prop Types and Default Props**

     - Validate component properties using PropTypes.
     - Set default props for proper functionality.
 5. **Immutable State Management**

     - Treat component state as immutable.
     - Update state using setState() or useState().
 6. **Performance Optimization**

     - Minimize re-renders with React.memo(), useCallback(), and useMemo().
     - Employ lazy loading and code splitting.
 7. **Readable and Maintainable Code**

     - Write clear, concise code with meaningful comments.
     - Simplify component logic and abstract complex functions.
 8. **Efficient Event Handling**

     - Bind event handlers in class components.
     - Debounce or throttle events for performance.
 9. **Accessibility and Responsiveness**

     - Follow WAI-ARIA guidelines for accessibility.
     - Ensure responsiveness across devices and screen sizes.
 10. **Testing and Continuous Integration**

     - Test components and critical functionality.